xRynix/LioRyn/README.md

 > [!IMPORTANT]
 > This is a maintained fork of LinoriaLib.
 This is not the original LinoriaLib repository.

-> [!NOTE]
-> A documentation for all of the new features is in the works, stay tuned!

 # LinoriaLib
 A Roblox UI library inspired by Splix, BBot and many others.